snaplet/docs-old/docs/01-overview.md

 </div>

-Seed scripts are tedious to write and maintain, inaccurate and a tiny representation of accurate data, whereas copying from production lacks decent workflows, is slow because you have to copy all the data, and it contains personal information.
+Both of these approaches have drawbacks.
+Seed scripts are tedious to write and maintain, are often inaccurate, and generally offer a tiny, non-representative sampling of  data.
+Copying from production happens outside of established development workflows, is slow and cumbersome because you have to copy all the data, and almost certainly contains personal information about your users.

 ## The solution

 Snaplet is a command line tool that gives developers a "code as configuration" environment for transforming, reducing (subsetting), and generating data.
-The data is stored as snapshots that can be restored into any development environment.
+The data is stored as snapshots that can be restored into any development environment, and shared with teammates for collaborative development against a shared database.

 ### Examples